nsrau/azure-docs.it-it/articles/virtual-machines/windows/migration-classic-resource-manager-ps.md

 ---
-title: Eseguire la migrazione a Gestione risorse con PowerShell
+title: Migrate to Resource Manager with PowerShell
-description: Questo articolo illustra la migrazione di risorse IaaS supportata dalla piattaforma come macchine virtuali (VM), reti virtuali (VNET) e account di archiviazione dal modello di distribuzione classica ad Azure Resource Manager (ARM) tramite comandi di Azure PowerShell
+description: This article walks through the platform-supported migration of IaaS resources such as virtual machines (VMs), virtual networks, and storage accounts from classic to Azure Resource Manager by using Azure PowerShell commands
 services: virtual-machines-windows
 documentationcenter: ''
 author: singhkays